Skip to main content

 Full requirements are set out in:

-Retail meat businesses need to develop and implement a documented food safety program which complies with the NSW standard for construction and hygienic operation of retail meat premises.
+Retail meat businesses need to develop and implement a documented food safety program which complies with the NSW standard for construction and hygienic operation of retail meat premises (PDF, 380 KB).

 The NSW Retail Meat Food Safety Program & Retail Diary – which includes 1 years’ worth of dedicated monitoring forms, is available for free download.

-Alternatively, printed copies can be purchased from the Food Authority for $55.00 (incl.
-GST and postage).
-Contact the helpline on 1300 552 406 to order.
+Alternatively, printed copies can be purchased from the Food Authority for $65 via the online order form.

 The NSW Retail Meat Food Safety Program & Retail Diary is available in: